niya-cyber/Niya_Portfolio/README.md

 - `resume.html` – Resume details and download option
 - `contact.html` – Contact form and social links
 - `styles.css` – Main stylesheet for the site
-- `images/` – Folder containing all assets used
+- `images` – Folder containing all assets used
+- `thankyou.html` – Message after submitting the forms

 ---